joseph-allen/fullstack-swe-takehome/README.md

 3. Backend runs a loop every few seconds, processing the queue.

 - check all seated parties
-- now - seatedAt >= partySize x 3s, mark as done, and increase availableSeats += partySize
+- now - seatedAt >= size x 3s, mark as done, and increase availableSeats += size
 - While availableSeats allows - pop earliest waiting party and process.

 4. We assume customers are seated automatically and handled by the resturant, ending our flow.
 Users press a check-in button in their app, as required.